 4. Reduce carbon footprint

-Instead of taking multiple trips to Europe with several long-haul flights throughout the year, I prefer one mega trip, flying just once.
+Instead of making multiple trips to Europe with several long-haul flights throughout the year, I prefer one mega trip, flying just once.
 Also, I chose Eurail over shorter flights as trains

 5. Excruciating heat in Asia

 Summers are unbearable in Asia, especially in Delhi.
 It’s a good time to escape the heat and enjoy the European sojourns.

 WHAT PLACES WILL I COVER DURING MY 4–MONTH JOURNEY